Abia govt debunks alleged sack of doctors

 By Steve Oko

-Abia State Government has refuted media report (not Vanguard), that it had disengaged doctors in the state employee, dismissing the report as fake news.
+Abia State Government has refuted the media report that it had disengaged doctors in the state, dismissing the report as fake news.

-Dr Okoronkwo who spoke during the flag off of the free medical services of the Ministry at Aba General Hospital, said that “the era of owing health workers their entitlements was long gone as the governor has prioritised prompt payments of salaries and allowances of the workers.”
+Dr. Okoronkwo who spoke during the flag-off of the free medical services of the Ministry at Aba General Hospital said that “the era of owing health workers their entitlements were long gone as the governor has prioritised prompt payments of salaries and allowances of the workers.”

 The Commissioner said that Governor Alex Otti was not in any way contemplating sacking any medical doctor or medical personnel in the state public service.